daynepilgrim/Exercises/Angular1.md

 ### Requirements

 For this project you need to use Angular to list a collection of travel guides in the DOM that can be purchased.
 A user can add them to a cart and also checkout.
+We would also like to show the current weather by each book.

 _(Do not worry about payment processing or user management.)_